Hurricane Iota explosively intensifies to Category 5 as it bears down on Nicaragua

 A disastrous blow to hard-hit Nicaragua, and another inland flood disaster

-Hurricane Iota will make landfall in Central America late Monday night, likely near or directly over the town of Puerto Cabezas.
+Hurricane Iota will make landfall in Central America late Monday night or early Tuesday morning, likely near or directly over the town of Puerto Cabezas.
 The official Hurricane Center forecast calls for a landfall just 14 miles north of Eta’s.

-Winds of 140 to 160 mph are expected at the time of landfall, along with a 12 to 18 foot storm surge, the height that ocean waters could reach above ordinarily dry ground.

 The overall environment favors maintenance or even subtle strengthening of Iota before landfall.
-The only possible avenue for weakening would be if the system internally experiences an “eyewall replacement cycle,” which would briefly weaken winds by perhaps fifteen percent.
+The only possible avenue for weakening would be if the system internally experiences an “eyewall replacement cycle,” which would briefly weaken winds by perhaps 15 percent.

 In preparation for the storm’s arrival, residents boarded up the windows of the houses still left standing.
-Local fishermen’s boats were once again brought to shore.
+Local fishermen’s boats were once again brought ashore.
 The communities affected are mainly Afro-Nicaraguan and from the Miskito Indigenous community.
 Many communities have been without electricity since Hurricane Eta, which tore down wood-paneled homes and toppled palm trees.
 They are also without clean water after the storm contaminated their water sources.

-Aid has been arriving throughout the week, according to Coleman Alejandro, but it’s still not enough.
+Aid has been arriving throughout the week, according to Coleman Alejandro, but it’s not enough.
 On Sunday, the Nicaraguan government, with the support of the Nicaraguan Red Cross, sent an aid caravan with food and hygiene kits to communities in the northern Caribbean coast affected by Hurricane Eta, according to a statement from the National System for the Prevention, Mitigation and Attention of Disasters (SINAPRED).

 The brigade included 39 volunteers.